jfitisoff/dokkio-example/README.md

 ## Javascript
 I used wdio to generate the scaffolding for the tests.
-There's probably some way to easily initialize selenium automatically but it didn't leap out at me.
+There's probably some way to easily initialize selenium automatically but it didn't leap out at me and I ran out of time.

 - Start selenium server at the repo root: `java -jar -Dwebdriver.chrome.driver=./chromedriver selenium-server-standalone-3.5.3.jar`
 - cd into the `javascript` folder
 - Use wdio to run: `./node_modules/.bin/wdio wdio.conf.js`

 ## Ruby
-No need to manually start selenium server as long as chromedriver is somewhere on your path.

 - Install Ruby (I'm currently using 2.5.1.)
 - gem install bundler.
 - cd into the `ruby` folder and run `bundle install`